sk-stm/Advanced_Lane_Lines/writeup.md

 ![alt text][image5]

-#### Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### Here I describe how and where I calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-TODO
-I did this in lines # through # in my code in `my_other_file.py`
+I calculated the line curvature in the file `calc_curvature` in lines 5 to 14.
+Note that I used the suggested road parameters from the project preparation to transfer the pixel values to meters.
+This procedure I did for the left and right lanes and then I calculated the mean of both curvatures.
+This way I get the approximate curvature the car is actually driving.
+I did this during the update of the lines in line 61 in my code in `line.py`. the other function `calc_dist` in `calc_curvature.py` calculated the distance of the car from the middle of the road, given that the camera is exactly in the middle of the car and directly pointing ahead in a 90° angle from the lanes.
+Tha calculation is started in line 66 of the `main.py`.

 #### Here I provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.